-Before the financial crisis, securitization gave non-bank suppliers of automotive credit new ways to tap into cheap funding (Calder 1999; Hyman 2011).
-In particular, ABCP became non-bank lenders' main source of funding, enabling them to turn relatively illiquid auto term loans into liquid assets that could be used to obtain funding for new loans.
-In this form of securitization, pooled auto loans are placed in a special purpose vehicle (SPV) that is bankruptcy remote from the originating captive lessor.
+Before the financial crisis, securitization gave nonbank suppliers of automotive credit new ways to tap into cheap funding (Calder 1999; Hyman 2011).9 In particular, ABCP became nonbank lenders' main source of funding, enabling them to turn relatively illiquid auto term loans into liquid assets that could be used to obtain funding for new loans.
+In this form of securitization, pooled auto loans are placed in a special-purpose vehicle (SPV) that is bankruptcy remote from the originating captive lessor.
 The SPV then issues short-term secured commercial paper (ABCP) to finance loans and market the commercial paper-generally with a duration of no more than three months (see Acharya, Schnabl, and Suarez 2011 for a detailed discussion of ABCP structures).

-Money market funds and other institutional investors seeking to invest in liquid and high-yield short-term assets are the main buyers of commercial paper.
-In mid-2007, just before the turbulence in credit markets, MMFs held about 40 percent of outstanding commercial paper in the United States.
+MMFs and other institutional investors seeking to invest in liquid and high-yield short-term assets are the main buyers of commercial paper.
+In mid-2007, just before the turbulence in credit markets, MMFs held about 40% of outstanding commercial paper in the United States.
 The bankruptcy of Lehman Brothers on September 15, 2008, and the "breaking of the buck" at Reserve Primary Fund the next day triggered heavy outflows from MMFs, leading the Treasury to announce an unprecedented guarantee program for virtually all MMF shares.
 The Federal Reserve followed suit by announcing a program to finance purchases of ABCP-which were highly illiquid at the time-from MMFs.
-Despite these interventions, flows into MMFs remained highly erratic, and MMFs significantly retrenched their commercial paper holdings.
-In the three weeks following Lehman's bankruptcy, prime MMFs reduced their holdings of commercial paper by \$202 billion, a steep decline of 29 percent.
+Despite these interventions, flows into MMFs remained highly